South Carolina Historical Marker Program

 Markers placed in the right-of-way of state-maintained highways must be approved by the South Carolina Department of Transportation (SCDOT) and meet additional permitting and equipment requirements.
 Markers may also have to meet additional municipal or county guidelines, which vary across the state.
 Sponsors should obtain all necessary approvals as soon as possible and particularly before placing their order with Sewah Studios.

-For more information on SCDOT requirements, contact your local SCDOT office or visit the Business page of the SCDOT website.
+For more information on SCDOT requirements, contact your local SCDOT office.
 For more details on SCDOT’s historical marker policies, please contact the marker program coordinator.

 MARKER DEDICATION CEREMONIES